 What is a Fixed VoIP Number?

-Because it’s linked to the street address of an account owner like a traditional phone, fixed VoIP numbers tend to be less frequently used for spam and scams by fraudsters.
-That being the case, fixed VoIP numbers are viewed with an additional degree of authenticity and reputability.
-In turn, VoIP providers more likely to support 911 calls and emergency services on fixed VoIP lines versus non-fixed, which have no address on file where first responders can be dispatched.
+Because they’re linked to the street address of an account owner, fixed VoIP numbers are viewed with authenticity and reputability.
+In turn, VoIP providers are more likely to support 911 calls and emergency services on fixed VoIP lines versus non-fixed, which have no address on file to direct first responders.